AvtsVivek/LearnVsExt/src/tasks/900930-JsonEditor/Articles/3-ITextBuffer.md

 Those who have carefully studied the diagram, of course, will object "what about the Delete(), Insert() and Replace() methods" - that's right, such methods exist, but they behave a little unusually...
 However, more on this later.

-The main idea behind the mechanics of ITextBuffer (we're talking about the exposed API now – how it works internally is not important to us) is the implementation of the "multiple readers, single writer" approach.
+The main idea behind the mechanics of **ITextBuffer** (we're talking about the exposed API now – how it works internally is not important to us) is the implementation of the **multiple readers, single writer** approach.
 This is achieved in the following way.

 - The current state of ITextBuffer is represented as an immutable snapshot.
 It implements the ITextSnapshot interface, which can be retrieved through the CurrentSnapshot property of ITextBuffer